nipy/nibabel/doc/source/dicom/dicom_niftiheader.rst

 header, so it's possible [likely] that this information may be lost during routine use.
 You'll have to keep track, and re-write the information if required.

+Optional Dependency Note: If pydicom is not installed, nibabel uses a generic :class:`nibabel.nifti1.Nifti1Extension` header instead of parsing DICOM data.

 .. _`NIfTI Extensions Standard`: http://nifti.nimh.nih.gov/nifti-1/documentation/nifti1fields/nifti1fields_pages/extension.html